LithiumSR/media_information_service/README.md

 This application is written in Java and can be executed on Linux/Windows/Mac OS environment.
 It requires the [Java Runtime Environment](https://www.java.com/it/download/) to be executed correctly, JRE 8 is preffered over JRE 9 because of some incompatibilities with Gradle.

-MIS comes with a "logger feature" that requires [RabbitMQ](https://www.rabbitmq.com/download.html) and [Erlang](http://www.erlang.org/downloads) to be installed, if these requisites are not met the application will not start successfully.
+MIS comes with a "logger feature" that requires [RabbitMQ](https://www.rabbitmq.com/download.html) and [Erlang](http://www.erlang.org/downloads) to be installed, if these requisites are not met this feature will be disabled.

 ### Build and execute from source